bafflerbach/DSM-CORE/README.md

 # DSM-CORE
-Data Science for Materials - Collection of Open Resources for Education
+Data Science for Materials - A Collection of Open Resources for Education

 # Goals
 1. Easy maintenance.
 Information provided here should be a general overview to give users an idea of what is the content, it's scope, and structure